Table of Contents

 The cost of solar panels has fallen dramatically in recent years, making it more affordable for homeowners and businesses to install solar energy systems.
 In many cases, the cost of solar panels has decreased by more than 70% since 2010, making it more cost-effective for individuals and organizations to generate electricity.

-However, despite the decrease in the cost of solar panels, the initial installation cost can still be high, especially for larger solar energy systems.
+However, the initial installation cost can still be high despite the lower solar panels cost, especially for larger solar energy systems.
 This is due to the cost of labour, permits, and equipment required to install the design and the cost of the inverter, batteries, and other components.

 Additionally, the installation cost can vary greatly depending on the location, as some areas may have additional costs related to permits, inspections, and other regulations.
 In some cases, the installation cost can be offset by government incentives and tax credits, making it even more affordable for individuals and organizations to switch to solar energy.